Norwegian Air suffers body blow as govt rules out more support | Business

 Norwegian Air suffers body blow as govt rules out more support

-The Norwegian government will not provide additional financial support for pandemic-hit Norwegian Air the Industry Ministry and the Ministry of Transportation said on Monday, leaving the cash-strapped carrier in a precarious situation.
-Norwegian Air, which has been hit hard by the coronavirus crisis and grounded most of its fleet, said in August it would run out of cash in the first quarter of 2021 unless it could secure fresh funds and has held talks with the government in the hope of winning support.
+The Norwegian government will not provide additional financial support for pandemic-hit Norwegian Air, it said on Monday, leaving the cash-strapped carrier in a precarious situation.
+Norwegian Air, which has been hit hard by the coronavirus crisis and grounded most of its fleet, said in August that it would run out of cash in the first quarter of 2021 unless it could secure fresh funds and has held talks with the government in the hope of winning support.

-"That the government has decided to reject the request for funds is disappointing and feels like a punch in the gut for everyone at Norwegian," Chief Executive Jacob Schram said.
-The company's shares have already plunged 98% this year.
+The company's shares fell 23% by 0818 GMT to a record low OF 0.49 crowns, extending this year's price plunge to 99%.
+"It is a tough message to get.
+But we are answerable for the responsible use of public funds," Industry Minister Iselin Nyboe told a news conference.

-The Industry Ministry and the Ministry of Transportation began a news conference on the airline industry at 0800 GMT.
-Norwegian Air, which reports third-quarter results on Tuesday, said it will hold its own news conference at 0930 GMT.
+Norwegian Air, which reports third-quarter results on Tuesday, said it would hold its own news conference at 0930 GMT.
+The carrier has shown a great ability to overcome financial difficulties in the past, Transport Minister Knut Arild Hareide said.

+"I don't want to speculate on their ability to do so," Hareide said when asked about Norwegian's chances of staying in operation.
+STATE RESCUE

 The airline industry is likely to provide sufficient services and will still see healthy competition in the time ahead, Nyboe said.
 Scandinavian carrier SAS is a major competitor in Norway, and Hungary's Wizz Air recently launched several services to Norwegian cities.